Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Sources: Statista, YouTube Guide

-12) The average rental yield for residential properties in Serbia is stabilizing at 5%
+8) By 2025, rental yields for residential properties in Serbia are expected to stabilize at about 5%

 In 2023 and 2024, Serbia's real estate market saw remarkable growth due to rising demand for homes.